jellyfin-archive/jellyfin-blog/content/posts/android-tv-14.md

 ## Contributors

-Jellyfin apps are developed by great contributors, we couldn't do it without them.
-Everyone is a volunteer that doesn't get paid by organizations with self-interest, consider donating if you appreciate their work.
+Jellyfin apps are developed by our great contributors and we couldn't do it without them.
+Everyone is a volunteer that doesn't get paid by any organizations, so consider donating if you appreciate their work.
 A big shout-out to all contributors that made this release possible:

 **Jellyfin Team**